YamenRM/Data-sience-salary/README.md

-this my first project and i hope to do btter than this in the future.
+this my first project and i hope to do better than this in the future.